DUTIR-BioNLP/Taiyi-LLM/README.md

 **User Input：**
 ```
 Input text: "Contaminated drinking water is responsible for causing diarrheal diseases that kill millions of people a year.
-Additionally, toxin-producing blue-green algae associated with diarrhea and neurologic effects continues to be an issue for many drinking water supplies.
 Even Types: Treatment of disease, Cause of disease
 Role Types: Cause, Theme
 Please extract events from the input text.